 Depression, Anxiety & Trauma Related Illness

-Dr’s Hale and Rodrigues work together to provide comprehensive assessment and management strategies for mild to moderate depression, anxiety, and post-trauma syndromes.
-Many mild depressive symptoms can be successfully addressed with dietary modifications alone, however, because individuals with low mood are susceptible to poor motivation, the Hale Health Medicine team also provide psychological and other patient coaching and support.
+Dr Hale and Dr Rodrigues work together to provide comprehensive assessment and management strategies for mild to moderate depression, anxiety, and post-trauma syndromes.
+Many mild depressive symptoms can be successfully addressed with dietary modifications alone, however, because individuals with low mood are susceptible to poor motivation, the team also provide psychological and other patient coaching and support.

 Dr. Rodrigues is one of the few clinical psychologists combining EMDR trauma release techniques with LENS neurofeedback.
 These two modalities are well researched and have been used to restore health to people with severe PTSD.
 LENS neurofeedback alone has also been found to be beneficial in mood disorders, sleep disorders, child behavioural disorders and in optimising memory and executive performance in healthy individuals.

-As an adjunct clinical associate at the Sunshine Coast University, Dr Hale is intending to study the efficacy of combination of LENS and Neuroquant volumetrics (from MRI brain images) in chronic fatigue and other disorders.
-Senior lecturer Shelley Cavezza will be co-advisor and research assistant for these projects.
+As an adjunct clinical associate at the Sunshine Coast University, Dr Hale is intending to study the efficacy of the combination of LENS and Neuroquant volumetrics (from MRI brain images) in chronic fatigue and other disorders.
+Senior Lecturer Shelley Cavezza will be co-advisor and research assistant for these projects.